Chaumont, Kentucky: Present day

 Aside of very few ruins of the old Wondering Woods and Tranquil Valley Village (one building is now serving as a bat sanctuary) and the Wondering Woods cave (which is accessible only through a cave tour group), the Locust Grove Cemetery is the only remaining landmark of the town that still remains intact in the present day.

 Geography

 Chaumont is located about 7 mi west of Cave City, and 2 mi northwest of Park City at the present-day junction of Kentucky Route 70 (KY 70) and KY 255; portions of both highways west and south of Chaumont are currently considered a part of the Mammoth Cave Parkway.

-At the time that the town dissolved, KY 255 was the sole highway traversing the area until KY 70 was rerouted onto its current alignment through the southern segment of the park sometime in the 1970s.
+At the time that the town dissolved, KY 255 was the sole highway traversing the area until KY 70 was rerouted onto its current alignment through the southern segment of the park sometime in the early 1960s.

 The community was also previously one of a few towns located along the Mammoth Cave Railroad, which ran from Park City (known as Glasgow Junction at the time) to Mammoth Cave until it ended service in 1929.
 The Mammoth Cave Hike and Bike Trail runs through the area on most of the railroad's original path.